Administrator (Peace IV)

 Support staff in planning, setting up and administrating webinars using Zoom platform.

-Compiling evaluation and monitoring data and report production to support monthly/quarterly reporting to funder requirements using both databases & spreadsheets.
+Compiling evaluation and monitoring data and report production to support monthly/quarterly reporting to funder requirements using both databases and spreadsheets.

 To liaise with the lead partner to ensure the effective and timely two-way flow of monitoring information.

 Have attained 3 GCSEs/O’Levels or equivalent which includes English and Maths.

 Have 3 years’ recent relevant experience of providing administration support within an office environment.

 Experience of developing and maintaining records and filing systems.

 Experience and knowledge of using the following within your working environment:

 - MS Word to create and report information

 - PowerPoint to report and present information